Malaysia to bid farewell to panda cub Yi Yi soon

-PETALING JAYA (THE STAR/ASIA NEWS NETWORK) - Malaysians will soon have to bid "zai jian" (farewell) to the second giant panda cub born in the country.
+PETALING JAYA • Malaysians will soon have to bid zai jian (farewell) to the second giant panda cub born in the country.

-Zoology, Veterinary Hospital and Giant Panda Conservation Centre director Dr Mat Naim Ramli said in its last discussion with the Chinese authorities, the Malaysian side was told to wait until November or December to finalise the date for Yi Yi's return.
+Dr Mat Naim Ramli, director of the Zoology, Veterinary Hospital and Giant Panda Conservation Centre, said that during its last discussion with the Chinese authorities, the Malaysian side was told to wait until November or December to finalise the date for Yi Yi's return.

-"Once the date has been confirmed, the government will make the announcement, " he said when contacted on Sunday (Sept 27).
+"Once the date has been confirmed, the government will make the announcement," he said when contacted on Sunday.

-Mr Mat Naim added that due to Covid-19 concerns, the preliminary discussions had centred on sending Yi Yi to China without any companion.
+Dr Mat Naim added that due to Covid-19 concerns, the preliminary discussions had centred on sending Yi Yi to China without a travel companion.

 He added, however, that this would depend on whether the cargo-handling company would allow such a procedure.